What entitlements are available and which ones might I be able to use?

 Is there any support I can get for my provider to help my child?

 Yes.
 The Early Years Pupil Premium is additional funding for your provider to support children whose families get certain benefits.
 Its purpose is to enhance learning and development support for children, ultimately improving their outcomes.
-You can find out more about this on this page: Get extra funding for your early years provider.
+You can find out more about this on GOV.UK at Get extra funding for your early years provider.

 Is there any support for my provider to help my disabled child?